 However, as the supplements are only offered by the 3 insurance companies:

 - Great Eastern

-For all enquiries, applications and claims for the CareShield Life supplements, they should be directed to the insurance company or one of their representatives.
+All enquiries, applications, and claims for the CareShield Life supplements, should be directed to the respective insurance company or one of their representatives.

 Finding the Best CareShield Life Supplement in Singapore (2021)

 In summary, what the basic CareShield Life provides may be inadequate for your needs.